istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 `$GATEWAY_URL` is the value set in the [Bookinfo](/docs/examples/bookinfo/) example.
 {{< /tip >}}

-You will see the first request go through but every following request within a minute will get a 429 response.
+For Bookinfo, you will see the first request go through but every following request within a minute will get a 429 response.
+And for httpbin you will need to hit twice, with any delay, until you get the 429 response within a minute.

 ### Verify local rate limit